enyojs/enyo-docs/developer-guide/building-apps/resolution-independence.md

 There will be more pixels at higher resolutions, of course, but the elements on screen should appear to have the same physical size at any resolution.
-For example, a button that is 1-inch wide on an HD resolution screen will also be 1-inch wide on an FHD or UHD screen.
+For example, if a button is 1-inch wide on an HD resolution screen, it should also be 1-inch wide on an FHD (or UHD) screen having the same physical dimensions.

 The easiest way to see this in action is to open a Moonstone sample, such as the Activity Panels sample, and use the device emulation feature in the Chrome Web